earthspecies/BEBE/README.md

 ## Problem setup and commentary

 Each dataset consists of a number of csv files, which are all of the format `[n_samples, n_features + 2]`.
 The last two columns contain individual id and ground truth label, respectively.
 Label number `0` is always reserved for unknown.
-(This should all be handled by the existing functions; for typical use you only need to call `model_class_instance.load_model_inputs(filepath)` to read data in from a dataset file).
 Each dataset comes with a `metadata.yaml` file, which has column names, sample rate, etc.

 The task is to predict, for each sample, the behavior label (supervised) or cluster index (unsupervised).
-So models should output predictions of the form `[n_samples,]`, where each entry is an integer.
+Models output predictions of the form `[n_samples,]`, where each entry is an integer.

 In the code, the data is split into `train`, `val`, and `test` sets.
 For training unsupervised models, and also for training supervised models after performing hyperparameter selection, we use both `train` and `val` sets.
 These two sets together are called the `dev` set.
 Note this differs from the terminology in the article (where `val` isn't mentioned by name, and where `dev` is called the train set).

 In order to evaluate model performance, we compute classification metrics using predicted behavior labels.
 We also compute `time scale ratio`, which is supposed to capture how over- or under-segmented the predictions are compared to the ground truth labels.
 For unsupervised models, it is necessary to also perform the contingency analysis step described in the manuscript.

 For all performence scores, we average scores across all individuals being used for evaluation.
 These `individual_scores` are reported in `test_eval.yaml`, as well as `dev_eval.yaml` (for unsupervised models).
 To obtain the final scores we report in the manuscript, individual scores are also averaged across three training runs.
-Evaluation files also report `overall_scores`, which are not documented in the paper.
-These are scores taken across the entire data split, without regards to individuals (i.e., macro-averaged by behavior class but micro-averaged by individual).
+This is performed by `experiment_with_replicates.py`.

 ## Install necessary Python packages:

 ```
-conda create -n BEBE python=3.7 pytorch cudatoolkit=11.3 torchvision torchaudio cudnn -c pytorch -c conda-forge
+conda create -n BEBE python=3.8 pytorch cudatoolkit=11.3 torchvision torchaudio cudnn -c pytorch -c conda-forge
 conda activate BEBE
 pip install -r requirements.txt
 pip install -e BEBE/applications/ssm/